wpscanteam/wpscan/README.md

 Example cases of commercialization are:

 - Using WPScan to provide commercial managed/Software-as-a-Service services.
 - Distributing WPScan as a commercial product or as part of one.
 - Using WPScan as a value added service/product.

 Example cases which do not require a commercial license, and thus fall under the terms set out below, include (but are not limited to):

 - Penetration testers (or penetration testing organizations) using WPScan as part of their assessment toolkit.
 - Penetration Testing Linux Distributions including but not limited to Kali Linux, SamuraiWTF, BackBox Linux.
 - Using WPScan to test your own systems.
 - Any non-commercial use of WPScan.

 If you need to purchase a commercial license or are unsure whether you need to purchase a commercial license contact us - team@wpscan.org.

+We may grant commercial licenses at no monetary cost at our own discretion if the commercial usage is deemed by the WPScan Team to significantly benefit WPScan.

 Free-use Terms and Conditions;